michaelnisi/manger/README.md

 # manger - proxy feeds

 The manger [Node.js](http://nodejs.org/) module is a feed proxy.
+Please note that this is a mere PoC so far.

 ## Usage

     GET /feeds/url/year/month/day
     GET /feeds -d

-To run an example, in the manger directory, do:
+To run the example in the manger directory, do:

     npm start